Ann Kao

-Ann Kao Hung-an (高虹安 (Gāo Hóng'ān); born 25 January 1984) is a Taiwanese business executive and politician.
-She earned bachelor's and master's degrees from National Taiwan Normal University and National Taiwan University, respectively, before working as a researcher for the Institute for Information Industry.
-The institute subsidized Kao's doctoral study at the University of Cincinnati.
-She then worked for Foxconn until 2020, when she was elected to the Legislative Yuan as a member of the Taiwan People's Party.
+Kao Hung-an (高虹安 (Gāo Hóng'ān); born 25 January 1984), also known by her English name Ann, is a Taiwanese business executive, engineer, and politician.
+She worked for Foxconn until 2020, when she was elected to the Legislative Yuan as a member of the Taiwan People's Party (TPP).
 Partway through her legislative term, Kao was elected Mayor of Hsinchu during the 2022 local election cycle.
+On 26 July 2024, Kao was suspended from office and left the TPP due to corruption allegations.

-Early life and career
+Early life, education, and career

 Kao was born on 25 January 1984 in Taipei.
-She completed a bachelor's degree in information and computer education at National Taiwan Normal University before pursuing a master's degree within the Department of Computer Science and Information Engineering at National Taiwan University.
-Kao's doctoral studies in mechanical engineering, undertaken at the University of Cincinnati, were partially funded by the Institute for Information Industry (III).
+She completed a bachelor's degree in information and computer education at National Taiwan Normal University before earning a master's degree from the Department of Computer Science and Information Engineering at National Taiwan University.
+Kao then pursued graduate studies in the United States and earned a Ph.D. in mechanical engineering from the University of Cincinnati in 2018.

+Kao's doctoral dissertation was titled, "Quality prediction modeling for multistage manufacturing using classification and association rule mining techniques".
+Her doctoral studies were partially funded by the Institute for Information Industry (III).
 While working as a researcher for the III, Kao was also a cofounder and part-time employee of Servtech.
 Immediately prior to running for political office, Kao worked closely with Terry Gou as vice president of Foxconn's Industrial Big Data Office.

-Political career

 Legislative Yuan

-During the 2020 legislative election cycle, Kao ranked third on the Taiwan People's Party list and was elected to the 10th Legislative Yuan via proportional representation.
+In the 2020 legislative election, Kao ranked third on the Taiwan People's Party's party list and was elected to the 10th Legislative Yuan via proportional representation.
 During the campaign period, the Central Election Commission reported that Kao held NT$8.77 million in foreign currency deposits.
 In February 2020, Kao was appointed head of party affairs in the city of Taichung, and the counties of Changhua and Nantou.